fbambirra/MCMC-LSCP/README.md

 For the spatiotemporal code, the third collumn contains the times (starting at 1).

 The covariance function is set in file cov_func.ox - default is the poered exponential with exponent 1.95.

+Code for the spatial model is in file spatial.rar.
+Code for the spatiotemporal model is in file spatiotemporal.rar.